-Exercising on a daily basis helps prevent heart disease, strokes, diabetes mellitus, and even cancer.
-It also promotes weight loss, regulates blood pressure, improves mental health, and helps clear age-related brain fog.
-It strengthens your memory and thinking capabilities and more…
+Daily exercise touts a litany of benefits.
+It prevents heart disease, strokes, diabetes mellitus, and even cancer.
+It promotes healthy weight maintenance, regulates blood pressure, improves mental health, and helps clear age-related brain fog.
+But can it improve memory, thinking capabilities, and more?

-Researchers at the University of British Columbia found that when you do regular aerobic exercises certain areas in the brain, including the hippocampus, verbal memory, and learning areas, increase in size.
-This study was done in an effort to determine solutions for dementia.
+Researchers at the University of British Columbia found that when you do regular aerobic exercises, certain areas in the brain, including the hippocampus and temporal lobes, increased in size.
+These areas are responsible for memory, learning, processing emotions, and more.

-Exercise increases memory and thinking capabilities both directly and indirectly.
+Exercise increases memory and influences your ability to think, both directly and indirectly.